Textiles Faculty

 Heather is a fiber artist specializing in nature-inspired, classical hand-woven clothing.
 She also enjoys knitting, hand dyeing, and spinning and teaches locally, nationally and internationally.
 Heather is the author of MORE ON MOORMAN: Theo Moorman Inlay Adapted to Clothing, and many articles in fibre magazines.

-CONNIE BLIESZNER; Frame and Hand Knitting
+CONNIE BLIESZNER; Frame, Machine and Hand Knitting, Chainmaille, Viking Knitting

 Connie has worked with fibers most of her life, concentrating on expanding her technical knitting skills.
 She has taught college-level textile courses and been a guest lecturer for guilds.
 After a career as a chemical engineer in the energy industry, Connie joined Fine Line following studies in fashion design.
 Her one-of-a-kind wearable artwork is inspired by the countries on the Silk Road, incorporating their garment shapes and textile designs.

-CYNTHIA BOUDREAU; Felting (Private Instrution Only)
+CYNTHIA BOUDREAU; Felting (Private Instruction Only)

 Cynthia Boudreau is a fiber enthusiast who particularly loves creating beautiful fabric using the shibori dying and nuno felting techniques.
 Her work includes one of a kind clothing sewn from her own designs and created fabrics along with two and three dimensional art pieces created by felting.
 She holds degrees from Northern Illinois University, the University of Wisconsin and Loyola University.
 Her work has been shown in several local galleries, including the Midwest Fiber Show and the Uncommon Threads Fashion Show.